szaaamerik/F1-23-Trainer/README.md

 ## How do I get started?

-To get started with the AIO you have two ways.<br/>
+To get started with the trainer you have two ways.<br/>
 You either download the latest release or build the project yourself.

 ### Downloading the latest release: